mpv-player/mpv/DOCS/man/input.rst

     Return the working directory of the mpv process.
 Can be useful for JSON IPC users, because the command line player usually works with relative paths.

+``protocol-list``
+    List of protocol prefixes potentially recognized by the player.
+They are returned without trailing ``://`` suffix (which is still always required).
+    In some cases, the protocol will not actually be supported (consider ``https`` if ffmpeg is not compiled with TLS support).

 ``mpv-version``
     Return the mpv version/copyright string.
 Depending on how the binary was built, it might contain either a release version, or just a git hash.